/ tool-comparisons / Netlify vs Hetzner for Solo Developers

 Managed vs bare metal.
 This is the core difference.
 Netlify is a fully managed platform.
 You never touch a server.
 Hetzner gives you a server and nothing else.
 Every piece of software, from the web server to the SSL certificate to the deployment pipeline, is your responsibility on Hetzner.

 Cost at scale.
-Netlify's free tier is great for small projects, but bandwidth overages on the Pro plan get expensive.
-Hetzner includes 20TB of bandwidth with its cheapest VPS.
+Netlify's free tier is great for small projects, but its bandwidth is metered at 20 credits per GB (about $0.13/GB at the Pro credit-pack rate), so a traffic spike eats credits fast.
+Hetzner includes 20TB of bandwidth with even its cheapest CX23 server.
 If your project serves a lot of traffic, Hetzner is dramatically cheaper.
-A site that would cost $50+/month on Netlify Pro with bandwidth overages runs on a EUR 5/month Hetzner VPS.
+A site that would burn through hundreds of dollars of Netlify bandwidth credits in a busy month runs flat on a sub-EUR-5 Hetzner VPS.
+See the worked numbers below.

 Time investment.
 Deploying a site on Netlify takes minutes.
 Setting up a Hetzner VPS with Nginx, Let's Encrypt, a firewall, automated deploys, and monitoring takes a full day the first time.
 The ongoing maintenance adds more time.
 For solo developers, time is the scarcest resource.

 What you can run.
 Netlify runs static sites and serverless functions.
 Hetzner runs anything.
 Docker containers, databases, Kubernetes clusters, game servers.
-A single Hetzner VPS can host your frontend, backend, database, and Redis all on one machine for EUR 5/month.
+A single Hetzner CX23 can host your frontend, backend, database, and Redis all on one machine for EUR 3.99/month plus the EUR 0.50 IPv4.

 Performance baseline.
 Netlify's CDN serves static content fast from edges worldwide.
 A Hetzner VPS serves everything from one location.
 For static content, Netlify wins on global latency.
 For dynamic content like APIs, a well-configured Hetzner VPS in the right region can be faster since there's no serverless cold start.